wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 Wavefront requires tags that describe the architecture of your application.
 These application tags are associated with the metrics and trace data that the instrumented microservices in your application send to Wavefront.

 Application tags and their values are encapsulated in an `ApplicationTags` object in your microservice's code.
 You specify a separate `ApplicationTags` object, with a separate set of tag values, for each microservice you instrument.
-Because the tags describe the application's architecture and the way it is deployed, your code typically obtains tag values from a configuration file, either through the [quickstart setup steps](#option-1-quickstart---use-config-files), or through a custom mechanism implemented by your application.
+The tags include information about the way your application is structured and deployed, so your code normally obtains tag values from a configuration file at runtime.
+The configuration file might be provided by the Wavefront SDK, or it might be part of a custom configuration mechanism that is implemented by your application.
+(Only SDKs with quickstart setup steps provide a configuration file.)

 **Note:** You can use an `ApplicationTags` object to store any additional custom tags that you want to associate with reported metrics or trace data.